The Eye of Argon: Later editions

 An edition of The Eye of Argon was published in 1987 by Hypatia Press, illustrated by Lynne Adams (ISBN 0-940841-10-X).
-The story was also reprinted in 1995, attributed to "G. Ecordian," as a nod to the story's protagonist.
+The story was also reprinted in 1995, attributed to "G. Ecordian", as a nod to the story's protagonist.

 Later, a version became available on the Internet, ARGON.DOC, which was manually transcribed by Don Simpson and placed online by Doug Faunt.
 It bears this note at the bottom:

 No mere transcription can give the true flavor of the original printing of The Eye of Argon.
 It was mimeographed with stencils cut on an elite manual typewriter.
 Many letters were so faint as to be barely readable, others were overstruck, and some that were to be removed never got painted out with correction fluid.
 Usually, only one space separated sentences, while paragraphs were separated by a blank line and were indented ten spaces.
 Many words were grotesquely hyphenated.
 And there were illustrations—I cannot do them justice in mere words, but they were a match for the text.
 These are the major losses of this version (#02) of TEoA.

 Otherwise, all effort has been made to retain the full and correct text, preserving even mis-spellings and dropped spaces.
 An excellent proofreader has checked it for errors both omitted and committed.
 What mismatches remain are mine.

 However, the online version was found to contain errors when an original copy of the fanzine was discovered in Temple University's Paskow Science Fiction Collection in 2003.

 Finding the lost ending

 The ending of The Eye of Argon was missing from Scortia's copy and all the copies made of it.
 The last page of the story was on the last sheet of the fanzine, which had fallen off the staples.
 The online version ended with the phrase "-END OF AVAILABLE COPY-".
 The original copy found in 2003 was also incomplete.

 The ending was considered lost until a complete copy of the fanzine was discovered by librarian Gene Bundy at the Jack Williamson Science Fiction Library at Eastern New Mexico University in 2005.
-Bundy reported the discovery to Lee Weinstein, who had found the copy in Philadelphia, and subsequently published the article "In Search of Jim Theis" in the New York Review of Science Fiction 195.
+Bundy reported the discovery to Lee Weinstein, who had found the Temple University copy, and subsequently published the article "In Search of Jim Theis" in The New York Review of Science Fiction issue 195.

 In 2006, Wildside Press published a paperback edition of the complete work.